Well, what a year it’s been, and suddenly I’m 31!

-Not only did we get to see our friend who has been teaching in Korea for a few years, but she was the most excellent hostess!
+Not only did we get to see our friend who has been teaching in South Korea for a few years, but she was the most excellent hostess!
 She introduced us to her friends, taught us all about the wonder that is Korean food (check that post out here) and kept us entertained until 8:00am!
 I can’t tell you the last time I managed a night that long.
 It started in a bar where we guzzled street food, then another bar, then karaoke until the sun came up.
 Bliss.

 Halloween in New York

 My bucket list got a lot shorter this year (well actually, that’s not true.
 It has just got different things on it now).
 In 2017, I finally made it to New York’s famous Halloween parade.